JuliaLabs/Cassette.jl/docs/Cassette.md

-To answer this question, we need only examine the alternative pattern currently dominating the Julia ecosystem: creating new argument types, and explicitly overloading methods on these types.
-This pattern, while central to idiomatic Julia programming for most cases, exhibits a few significant problems when applied as an alternative to Cassette's overdubbing
+To answer this question, we need only examine the alternative pattern currently dominating the Julia ecosystem: creating new argument types, and explicitly overloading methods on these types. **This pattern, while vital to idiomatic Julia programming in most cases, exhibits a few significant problems when applied as an alternative to Cassette's overdubbing mechanism**:
-mechanism:

 - *New subtypes must implement an informal/unchecked interface of their supertype, regardless of the interface's (ir)relevance to the desired contextual transformation.* This